Renat060888/Torgash/README.md

 # Torgash
-trade bot for DoraMarket and so on
+trade bot for DotaMarket and so on